UK, Dutch royals mark 75 years since WWII Battle of Arnhem | DW | 21.09.2019

 Their advance stalled on a bridge spanning the River Rhine, a battle immortalized in the book and 1977 Hollywood film A Bridge Too Far, starring Sean Connery.

-The loss of the Battle of Arnhem prolonged World War Two in Europe until the final liberation in May 1945.
+The loss of the Battle of Arnhem prolonged World War II in Europe until the final liberation in May 1945.

 mm/jlw (AP, dpa, Reuters)